aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster grants the target an illusory form of another entity, as long as the size category is within one size category of itself.
 Thus the target looks, sounds, smells, tastes and even feels like a different entity.
 The illusion affects all senses.
 An unwilling target can negate the effect with a CHA save.

 The spell does not in any way alter the abilities or physical properties of the target, only the perception thereof.
-Thus a close examination of the target ("prospect" or "observe" at close range) vs the Threshold of the caster, reveals the illusion.
+Thus a close examination of the target ("prospect" or "observe" at close range) vs the Threshold of the caster reveals the illusion.
 Likewise, every time an observer perceives the target to behave in a manner impossible for its appearance, the observer may make a WIS save to break the illusion.
 An observer that has broken the illusion sees the actual form of the target and no longer perceives the illusory form.

 Thus, for example, if the target is disguised as an orc, but is actually a winged and takes flight, creating strong gusts of wind with their wings, any observers of this may make a WIS save.
 A group may rule that particularly flagrant mismatches between appearances and observed 'behaviour' automatically break the illusion (but this is a slippery slope, and is not recommended).